Japanese beetle: Distribution

-Popillia japonica is native to Japan, but is an invasive species in North America and Europe.
+Popillia japonica is native to Japan, and is an invasive species in North America and Europe.

 The first written evidence of the insect appearing within the United States was in 1916 in a nursery near Riverton, New Jersey.
 The beetle larvae are thought to have entered the United States in a shipment of iris bulbs prior to 1912, when inspections of commodities entering the country began.
-As of 2015, just nine western states of the United States were considered free of Japanese beetles.
-These beetles have been detected in airports on the west coast of the United States since the 1940s.
-Only three were found in Washington State in 2020, but from late June to September 3, 2021, there were over 20,000 found in Grandview alone.
+As of 2015, just nine western states of the United States—Arizona, California, Colorado, Idaho, Montana, Nevada, Oregon, Utah, and Washington—were considered free of Japanese beetles.
+These states are protected by a federal Japanese beetle quarantine (7 CFR 301.48) and the National Plant Board's U.S. Domestic Japanese Beetle Harmonization Plan, which is intended to keep them uninfested.
+Since then, some of these states have detected localized infestations and begun eradication programs: Oregon began treating a large infestation found near Portland in 2016, cutting beetle numbers by about 92% since 2016, and Washington launched a multi-year eradication effort after beetles were found in the Yakima Valley in 2020.
+These beetles have been detected in airports on the West Coast of the United States since the 1940s.
+The infestation grew rapidly, and from late June to September 3, 2021, over 20,000 were found in Grandview, Washington, alone.

 The first Japanese beetle found in Canada was inadvertently brought by tourists to Yarmouth, Nova Scotia, by ferry from Maine in 1939.
 During the same year, three additional adults were captured at Yarmouth and three at Lacolle in southern Quebec.

 Japanese beetles have been found on the islands of the Azores since the 1970s.
 In 2014, the first population in mainland Europe was discovered near Milan, Italy.
 In 2017, the pest was detected in nearby Ticino, Switzerland.
 In 2023, the first population north of the Alps was detected in Kloten near Zürich, Switzerland.